Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Dataset

 Due to the sparse nature of GitHub events, we focus on those associated with packages that have been released on some manager platform (e.g. PyPI, Conda, \textit{etc.}).
 Specifically, we extract repository metadata associated to packages on 32 platforms recorded on Ecosyste.ms.
 We used an open-access data dump from Ecosyste.ms that covers 3M package repositories created between \texttt{2007-10-29} and \texttt{2024-06-04} \footnote{Ecosyste.ms open data releases: \url{https://packages.ecosyste.ms/open-data}.}.
 We restrict to the package repositories created within the coverage of GH Archive (\texttt{2011-02-12} to \texttt{2024-12-31}).
 The left joining of the Ecosyste.ms metadata with the GH Archive event data results in 3M repositories in total, 2.9M of which have associated events recorded in GH Archive.
 The features of the resulting final dataset are detailed in the Appendix.

-\textbf{Data Splits.} A random split gives a training data of size 938K, testing data of size 235K, and validation data of size 235K.
-The repositories with histories shorter than 1825 days (5 years) go into the unlabelled test set of size 1.57M, and the examples with problematic first events are saved to an extra training set of size 58K. \autoref{fig:plaform-dist} shows the creation timeline of Github repositories in the dataset and the distribution of top 15 packages.
+\textbf{Data Splits.} We generated a random split of sizes: 938K train, 235K test, and 235K validation.
+The repositories with histories shorter than 1825 days (5 years) go into the unlabeled test set of size 1.57M, and the examples with problematic first events are saved to an extra training set of size 58K. \autoref{fig:plaform-dist} in Appendix~\ref{app:github-details} shows the creation timeline of GitHub repositories in the dataset and the distribution of top 15 packages.
 Additional dataset details are included in the Appendix.